jianmin-chen/blog/_posts/2021-05-14-my-programming-roadmap.markdown

 Then, I'm going to take another course that derives from CS50.
 This one is known as [*CS50's Web Programming with Python and JavaScript*](https://cs50.harvard.edu/web/2020/), and it explains a lot of web development topics I don't have much experience in yet, such as Git, Django(another Python framework for web development, used by companies like Instagram), SQL models and migrations, CI/CD(continuous integration and development, which I know nothing about), and scalability as well as security.
 By the end of this course, which I'm hoping to finish by the end of December 2021, I'll hopefully have enough full-stack knowledge to be able to code a entire web application and then maintain it.

 That's my short plan for learning web development!
-Obviously, there's other topics and alternative framworks I could use(e.g, Express with NodeJS, Ruby On Rails, etc.), but the above seems to provide a reasonable amount of web programming knowledge.
+Obviously, there's other topics and alternative frameworks I could use(e.g, Express with NodeJS, Ruby On Rails, etc.), but the above seems to provide a reasonable amount of web programming knowledge.

 ## Competitive Programming